zchee/golang-wiki/GoUsers.md

-# Companies currently using Go throughout the worl
+# Companies currently using Go throughout the world

 ## United States